 DASNY has the ability to share its experience and expertise in diversity programming and compliance monitoring, and offers its MWBE/EEO Consultant Services to clients statewide.
 These services include, but are not limited to, MWBE compliance monitoring, EEO workforce compliance, supplier diversity programming, community outreach programming, and Surety Bond programming.

 Governor Cuomo has set a high bar with a 30 percent MWBE contracting goal.
 DASNY surpassed that on the New York State Office of Mental Health’s $350 million Bronx Behavioral Center.

-The Resource Acquisition Unit helps ensure this success is replicated across DASNY.
+The combined unit helps ensure this success is replicated across DASNY.
 MWBE participation is not just the job for Opportunity Programs.
 It is the job of everyone involved in the contracting process.
 By focusing on MWBE contracting, DASNY is expanding opportunities for MWBE firms and deepening the service offerings for our clients.

 By: Jodi Smits Anderson, Director of Sustainability Programs